About the SOLARIS Centre

 Synchrotrons open up completely new research possibilities.
 Thanks to them, we can carry out analyses which were previously impossible.
 Synchrotrons also allow us to obtain better results than those from studies carried out using traditional methods.
 The synchrotron beamlines are currently the most versatile research tools possessed in the natural and technical sciences, such as biology, chemistry, physics, materials engineering, nanotechnology, medicine, pharmacology, geology, or crystallography.

 The National Synchrotron Radiation Centre functions under the auspices of the Jagiellonian University.
 It is located on the Campus of the 600th Anniversary of the Jagiellonian University Revival, in the southern part of Kraków.
 It neighbours the Kraków Technology Park special economic zone.
-The Centre was built between 2011 and 2014.
+The project Centre was established between 2010 and 2015.
 The investment was co-financed by the European Union with funds from the European Regional Development Fund, as part of the Innovative Economy Operational Programme for 2007-2013.

 The excellent parameters of the SOLARIS synchrotron put it in the forefront of this type of devices in the world.